happynear/caffe-windows/README.md

 Matlab Wrapper
 ======
-Just change the Matlab include and library path defined in the settings and compile.
+Just replace the Matlab include and library path defined in the settings and compile.
 **Don't forget to add `./matlab` to your Matlab path.**

 Python Wrapper
 ======
-Similar with Matlab, just change the python include and library path defined in the settings and compile.
+Similar with Matlab, replace the python include and library path and compile.

 Most of the libraries listed in `./python/requirements.txt` can be installed by `pip install`.
 However, some of them cannot be installed so easily.